-- 16. (1) The Executive Authority must table in the Legislature, for referral to the Committee - (a) the draft strategic plan of the Legislature, within ten working days of receiving it from the Accounting Officer;

-- (b) the draft annual performance plan and draft budget, at least one month before the draft budget must be submitted to the Provincial Treasury; - (c) the draft adjustments budget, at least one month before the adjustments budget must be submitted to the Provincial Treasury; and - (d) any draft revisions to the approved allocations of the Legislature's own funds. - (2) The Executive Authority must - (a) after consultation with the MEC, determine a process for submitting the Legislature's budget and adjustments budget to the Provincial Treasury; - (b) determine the budget of the Legislature after consultation with the MEC before the budget and adjustment budgets are finalised and the provincial budget is introduced; - (c) submit the budget and adjustments budget to the Provincial Treasury; and - (d) represent the Legislature and agree with the MEC on the budget allocation of the Legislature in terns of the Standing Rules of the Legislature, or on any aspect of the Legislature's budget or adjustments budget.
+- (1) The Executive Authority must table in the legislature, for referral to the Committeethe draft strategic plan of the legislature, within ten working days of receiving it from the accounting officer; - (a) the draft annual performance plan, draft budget, at least one month before draft budget must be submitted to the Provincial Treasury; (b) the draft adjustments budget, at least one month before the adjustments budget. - (b) the draft adjustments budget, at least one month before the adjustments budget must be submitted to the Provincial Treasury; and - (c) any draft revisions to the approved allocations of the legislature's own funds. - (2) The Executive Authority must - after consultation with the MEC, determine a process for submitting the legislature's - (a) budget and adjustments budget to the Provincial Treasury; - (b) determine the budget of the legislature after consultation with the MEC before the budget and adjustment budgets are finalized and the provincial budget is introduced; - (c) submit the budget and adjustments budget to the Provincial Treasury; and - (d) represent the legislature in all discussions with the MEC on any aspect of the legislature's budget or adjustments budget.